Unfortunately, most people cannot see the importance of adding extra income streams to their primary job salary.

 Depending on your income the percentage you have to pay on tax will be lower or higher, but the higher paid jobs are close to paying 50% of their retribution.

-2) INTEREST INCOME: it occurs when you collect interest on the money you have lent.
+It occurs when you collect interest on the money you have lent.

 For instance when you lend money to the bank in the form of a Certificate of Deposit, or to companies or the Government in the form of Bonds.